-They can use it as a toy bridge in their imagination plays.
+They can use it as a toy bridge in their imaginative plays.

 What they can also do with the paper rolls is make a snowman.
 Paint it white, use glitter and small plastic eyes to decorate it.
 It’s a super fun craft that I have done before.

-These are of course available to buy Amazon and eBay.
+These are of course available to buy on Amazon and eBay.

 8. Paint Macaronis.

-How about painting macaroni and use them to decorate many things.
+How about painting macaroni and using them to decorate many things.
 Like a Toy, make a necklace out of it or just use it as a shaker.

 Place them in a jar and give them to your toddler to shake.
 If you have a baby this will create a good sensory activity.
 Where they will enhance their sense of touch, sight and hearing.